 To realize the rights of deprived children and their rehabilitation.

 SOCH is a non-profit Organization Registered under Society Act XXI of 1860 with the Registration No-23515/51 at IGR Cuttack, Odisha.
 Established in July 2012, SOCH is currently operational in three locations viz.
 Bhubaneswar, Khurdha Road & Paradeep.
-RAKSHYAK (Child Rescue and Resettlement Project), PUNARJIVAN (Behavior Modification Camp of Hard Behavior, Addicted Children), PANKH (Mainstreaming of Youths having orphan or semi orphan background) and CCCD (Child Centered Community Development) are the four Projects of SOCH.
+RAKSHYAK (Child Rescue and Resettlement Project), PUNARJIVAN (Behavior Modification Camp of Hard Behavior, Addicted Children), PANKH (Mainstreaming of Youths having orphan or semi orphan background) , CCCD (Child Centered Community Development) and CCDR(Child Centered Disaster Response) are the five Programme of SOCH.